-A range of polymerisation rates for each resin blend were achieved by varying photo-initiator chemistry and light irradiance and were characterised by FT-NIR.
-In Figure 9 by correlating polymerisation rate with changes in X-ray scattering it was possible to relate reaction rate to (medium-range) structural evolution.
-As polymerisation rate increased there was a greater increase in the correlation length (extension) and relative medium range structural order.
-Figure 9 demonstrates how systems initiated with Lucirin TPO (the last four data points) display polymerisation rates typically an order of magnitude greater than the CQ counterpart (the first four data points and inset in Figure 9) for similar irradiances.
-This conferred larger gains in the correlation length which were approximately twice those seen in CQ systems.
-At lower polymerisation rates (<5 % s-1) the increase in the correlation length was observed to increase linearly with the polymerisation rate (Figure 9) however as the reaction rate increases the change in correlation length begins to plateau.
-More fluid resins, with a greater content of TEGDMA, displayed a greater increase in the correlation length for equivalent polymerisation rates.
-A similar relationship was observed when changes in medium range structural order were correlated with the polymerisation rate (see supporting data, Figure S8) albeit that the initial increases in relative order were much greater for the more fluid systems (greater TEGDMA %).
+polymerization rate with changes in X-ray scattering, it was possible to relate reaction rate to (medium-range) structural evolution.
+As the polymerization rate increased, there was a greater increase in the correlation length (extension) and relative medium-range structural order.
+Figure 9 demonstrates how systems initiated with Lucirin TPO (the last four data points) display polymerization rates typically an order of magnitude greater than the CQ counterpart (the first four data points and inset in Figure 9) for similar irradiances.
+This conferred larger gains in the correlation length, which were approximately twice those seen in CQ systems.
+At lower polymerization rates (<5% s-1), the increase in the correlation length was observed to increase linearly with the polymerization rate (Figure 9); however, as the reaction rate increases, the change in correlation length begins to plateau.
+More fluid resins, with a greater content of TEGDMA, displayed a greater increase in the correlation length for equivalent polymerization rates.
+A similar relationship was observed when changes in the medium-range structural order were correlated with the polymerization rate (see Supporting Data, Figure S8), albeit that the initial increases in relative order were much greater for the more fluid systems (greater TEGDMA %).

-Direct correlations between X-ray data and the polymerisation rate are complicated by the relative differences in reactive group conversion for each polymerising system.
-Normalising the increase in correlation length with respect to DC{max} resulted in a similar pattern of behaviour to that observed in Figure 9.
-However, normalising structural order to DC{max} and plotting as a function of polymerisation rate (Figure 10) demonstrated that at polymerisation rates greater than ~5 % s-1 the gain in order decreases with increasing reaction rate for all resin blends.
-Relative structural order remained ranked by resin 'viscosity' with blends composed primarily of the Bis-GMA monomer demonstrating greater disorder at all polymerisation rates.
+Direct correlations between X-ray data and the polymerization rate are complicated by the relative differences in reactive group conversion for each polymerizing system.
+Normalizing the increase in correlation length with respect to $\mathrm{DC}{\mathrm{max}}$ resulted in a pattern of behavior similar to that observed in Figure 9.
+However, normalizing structural order to $\mathrm{DC}{\mathrm{max}}$ and plotting as a function of polymerization rate (Figure 10) demonstrated that at polymerization rates greater than